kovertopz/Framework-GL/README.md

 - Dynamic mesh builder for capsules, cones, cubes, cylinders, frustums, grids, pyramids, quads, spheres and toriods.
 - Frustum culling in clip space.
-- GUI support with Nifty GUI (http://nifty-gui.lessvoid.com/)
+- GUI support (created from builders or XML)
 - Math library (AABBs, matrices, quaternions and vectors)
 - Model loading (OBJ & MTL)
 - OpenGL constants have been organized to be more useful.